 Why do this?

-I covered The Top 10 Benefits of Blogging On Your Website in my Forbes column, but below are a few of the main benefits:
+We’ve covered the benefits of guest blogging here, but below are a few of the main benefits:

 Guest content is much like on-site content, and you’ll follow most of the same rules to see the benefits.
 The only additional consideration when it comes to your content topics and writing style is your audience consideration—with each publisher, you’ll be writing for a different target audience, and one that isn’t your own.